jcalvarezj/practice/README.md

 # Practice Repository

-This is my personal repository for programming examples I wrote in different languages:
+This is my personal collection of programming examples I have written in different languages:

 * [C](/C)
 * [C++](/C++)